Highlights of this tour

 Your driver and your private licensed guide will meet you at the cruise port, and together you head towards the city center.
 Istanbul is the historic center of Turkey, and the largest city in the country, situated right along the Bosphorus.
 For centuries Istanbul has hosted many civilizations, of which the Ottoman and Byzantium empires were the most famous ones.
 The characteristics and influences of these two different cultures are still visible throughout the city.

-On this tour, you will also see the ‘Sultan Ahmetmoskee,’ commonly known as the Blue Mosque.
+On this tour, you will also see the ‘Sultan Ahmet Mosque,’ commonly known as the Blue Mosque.
 It is one of the most beautiful Ottoman mosques in the country, with a cascade of domes and the only one with six minarets.
 Inside, you find thousands of blue Iznik tiles, which explains why the Mosque is referred to as ‘Blue.’
 The construction is a project of Sultan Ahmed l, who was determined to build a mosque that rivaled the Hagia Sophia to compensate for his lack of success regarding warfare.
 Today, you can make up for yourself if he accomplished that task!

-You can not miss the Topkapi Palace, which makes up part of Istanbul’s skyline.
+You cannot miss the Topkapi Palace, which makes up part of Istanbul’s skyline.
 The Palace was the empire’s administrative, educational, and artistic center for about 400 years.
-It served as the residence of the Ottoman empire, including its concubines.
+It served as the residence of the Ottoman Empire, including its concubines.
 The Topkapi Palace gives a fascinating insight into their lives from the 15th to the 19th century.

 Your guide will advise an authentic local lunch location to enjoy the scenery and food together halfway through the day.
 Lunch is not included and has to be paid for on the day.
+At the end of your private tour, you will be taken back to the cruise port or city center accommodation, filled with memories of the most picturesque sites in Istanbul.

 “Just came back from Spain.
 I trusted DAT to do our hotels, transportation and tour arrangements.
 I will give them 5 stars!!!!!…” Read more